moorepants/dissertation/preface.rst

    now use at your own risk.
 The information may or may not be correct.
    Reviews, comments and suggestions are welcome.

-.. todo:: add section explaining the prefaces and the "chatty" parts

 Introduction
 ============